PX4/PX4-user_guide/en/flight_controller/intel_aero.md

 ## Connecting QGroundControl via Network

 1. Make sure you are connected to the board with WiFi or USB Network
-1. ssh to the board and make sure mavlink forwarding runs.
+1. ssh to the board and make sure MAVLink forwarding runs.
 By default it automatically starts when booting.
 It can be started manually with:
    ```
    systemctl start mavlink-router
    ```